-When leaving the unit for breaks or at the end of the shift, you must report your leaving to the buddy nurse (a staff member also assigned to care for the client) and your instructor in an instructor-supervised practicum.
+When leaving the unit for breaks or at the end of the shift, you must report your leaving to the preceptor.

 WORKPLACE INJURY

 If you are injured or exposed to a blood-borne pathogen on the premises of the college or at a clinical agency, it is your responsibility to inform your instructor/preceptor as soon as possible.
 The protocol of the agency where the injury occurs will be followed.
 As reporting forms are time sensitive, it is essential that the injury be reported as soon as possible.
 Your instructor or preceptor will have the necessary WCB and Blood-Borne Pathogen forms.
 You may also be required to complete agency-specific reporting forms.